Mahaulepu Beach in Poipu, Kauai – One of the World’s Best Beaches

 Directions to Mahaulepu Beach

 Reaching Mahaulepu Beach is an adventure.
-Leaving from your Poipu resort condo with Suite Paradise in your free rental car, continue beyond the eastern end of Poipu Road where the pavement gives way to a dirt road until you reach a T-shaped intersection.
+Leaving from your Poipu resort condo with Suite Paradise in your rental car, continue beyond the eastern end of Poipu Road where the pavement gives way to a dirt road until you reach a T-shaped intersection.
 Turn right and proceed to a security shack where you may be asked to produce an I.D. and sign a liability release.

 Mahaulepu Beach is a accessed through private property, so proceed with caution and at your own risk.